Blue And Red Hair Dye Mixed (What Color Will You Get?)

 But what about colours you can make on your own?

-This goes for unnatural shades, too — like mixing blue and red hair dyes!
+This applies to unnatural shades, too โ like mixing blue and red hair dye!

-But what colour will you get with a blue and red hair dye mixed?
+But what colour will you get when you mix blue and red hair dye?

 Mixing Hair Dyes